Community Service Areas

 Grant recipients in previous years

-El Programa de Subvenciones Alan M. Painter financia proyectos comunitarios que permiten a los residentes del área no incorporada participar y estar más conectados en sus comunidades.
+El Programa de Subvenciones Alan M. Painter financia proyectos comunitarios que permiten a los residentes del área no incorporada participar y estar más conectados en sus comunidades y al King County.
 Los proyectos financiados deben demostrar de qué manera las actividades serán accesibles para todos los residentes, sin importar su raza, sus ingresos o el idioma que hablen.
 Tenga en cuenta: estos fondos no pueden usarse para actividades políticas.

 - Información —detalles y cómo aplicar